tyreer/learning-notes/Egghead.io_real-world-react-native-animations.md

 These are my notes on the Egghead course by [Jason Brown](https://egghead.io/instructors/jason-brown-20a6bf03-254a-428c-9984-dca76cc84f32)

-__NOTE:__ All section headings link to Expo-compatible source code.
-That repo can also be found [here](https://github.com/tyreer/react-native-animations)
+__NOTE:__ Source code for all examples in an Expo-compatible format can be found [here](https://github.com/tyreer/react-native-animations)

 On __Android devices__, all examples are accessible via Expo:
 + [horizontal-parallax-scrollview](https://exp.host/@tyreer/horizontal-parallax-scrollview)